jspsych/jspsych-contrib/README.md

-# jsPsych-plugin-contrib
+# jspsych-contrib
-An open repository of jsPsych plugins, without any official support
+An open repository of jsPsych plugins and extensions, without any official support